clarkwinkelmann/clarkwinkelmann.com/flarum-services.md

 - Mentions will only be kept if they use a `@username` syntax
 - Only emojis in Unicode or [shortcode](https://emoji.codes/) syntax will be imported
 - Passwords won't be imported.
 Your users will have to define a new one through the "forgot password" feature of Flarum
+- Avatars won't be imported.
+Your users will have to upload them again
 - File/image attachment, polls, karma and other things are not supported by Flarum and therefore won't be imported (see below for options)

 I'm also not providing any url redirect tool.